wewalkio/WWMobileAppLocalizer/readme.md

 This script will create a folder then create files inside that folder.

-Sounds can be processed according to this document: [WeWALK Sound Specs](https://docs.google.com/document/d/1bxShxEvYtJwUjouTUyE6q_HQcOx_UFY4-5LeAuoxIIM/edit?usp=sharing)
+Sounds can be processed according to excel file

 ## Known Issues